 On March 14, 2003, we completed a stock option exchange program.
 Under the exchange offer, eligible employees had the opportunity to tender for cancellation certain stock options in exchange for new options to be granted at least six months and one day after the cancellation of the tendered options.
-Each eligible participant received four new options to purchase shares of common stock for every seven options submitted for cancellation.
-We accepted approximately 11.2 million options for exchange at various exercise prices between \$6.30 and \$32.25 and granted approximately 6.4 million new options on September 18, 2003, the new grant date.
-The exercise price per share of the new options of \$8.21 was equal to the fair market value of our common stock on the new grant date.
+Each eligible participant will receive four new options to purchase shares of common stock for every seven options submitted for cancellation.
+We accepted approximately 11.2 million options for exchange and currently expect to grant approximately 6.4 million new options, subject to adjustment for employee terminations since the cancellation date.
+The exercise price per share of the new options will be equal to the fair market value of our common stock on the new grant date, which is expected to be September 18, 2003.